laggron42/Laggrons-Dumb-Cogs/roleinvite/README.md

     [p]load roleinvite
     ```

 RoleInvite is now installed!
-You can create a link with the command `[p]inviteset`.
+You can create a link with the command `[p]roleinviteset`.

 ## Discord server